 We talk a lot about couponing on this site and if you’re new to this way of shopping, it can be confusing.
 Never fear!
 We are here to help.
-Over the next couple of weeks, we are going to walk all of you newbies through the basics of using coupons to score big on your food and household items in the Northwest with our new series:
+Over the next 11 posts, we are going to walk all of you newbies through the basics of using coupons to score big on your food and household items:

 Let’s start at the very beginning: Why coupon?
 Simply, to save money.
 And you can save a lot of money if you start shopping strategically.
 Strategic coupon shopping is different than what the average American thinks it is.